 Salmon w/ Dijon Dill Sauce – Serves 6

-This light salmon dish is broiled and topped with a dijon and dill butter sauce with a hint of shallot and served over zucchini noodles.
+This light salmon recipe is broiled and topped with a dijon and dill butter sauce with a hint of shallot and served over zoodles (zucchini noodles).
 Perfect for summer or when you’re watching carbs.
 Summer got the kitchen too hot?
 Take it to the grill!
 Don’t have a spiralizer?
 Substitute raw cucumber sliced by hand or boil some pasta instead.

 - 6 pieces (6 oz each) salmon fillets

 - 4 Tbsp unsalted butter, cold & divided